anr002/Music-Recommendation-Study/README.md

 ## Current Updates

+Implementing a web interface feature for creating new datasets.
+The interface takes in a song url, converts to wav, output song prediction, append to data for model improvement.

 Successfully implemented House and Alternative.
 Retrained model and received good predictions.
 Actively increasing size of House dataset.
 Alternative has 100 samples.

 I am currently improving the dataset with my active learning changes.
 I am building out the dataset to now have alternative, house music, and Drum and Bass.